Ordering-Free Inference from Locally Dependent Data: Introduction

-To define the notion of ``locality" of dependence precisely, this paper introduces a local dependence measure that is \textit{ordering-free} in the sense that the set of observations has the same local dependence measure as any permutation of the observations.
+The main goal of this paper is to formally study the method of randomized subsampling inference, focusing on the simple task of testing for the population mean, though the results can be directly extended to more general set-ups.
+As a first step, this paper formalizes the notion of \textit{local dependence} in a way that is proper to this type of study.
+This paper introduces a local dependence measure that is \textit{ordering-free} in the sense that the set of observations has the same local dependence measure as any permutation of the observations.
 Roughly speaking, the local dependence measure is based on the likelihood that any randomly chosen small subset of observations turn out to be strongly dependent with one another.
-When the observations are dependent only locally, i.e., each observation has only a small number of other observations with which it is strongly correlated, this likelihood should be small, yielding a low measure of local dependence.
-As shown in this paper, the ordering-free measure of local dependence can be used to express various notions of temporal and spatial weak dependence such as strong mixing time series or random fields, $m$-dependent series, observations with a dependency graph, and observations with a group-dependence structure such that within-group dependence is permitted but between-group dependence is not.
+When the observations are dependent only locally, this likelihood should be small, yielding a low measure of local dependence.
+As shown in this paper, a bound for the ordering-free measure of local dependence can be derived from various notions of temporal and spatial weak dependence such as strong mixing time series or random fields, $m$-dependent series, observations with a dependency graph, and observations with a group-dependence structure such that within-group dependence is permitted but between-group dependence is not.

-This paper begins with a simple problem of testing on the population mean from locally dependent observations whose local dependence conditions are expressed solely in terms of the ordering-free local dependence measure.
-Then it focuses on a class of test statistics constructed by using a combination of random permutations and subsampling.
-The main intuition behind this approach is that when we randomly permute the observations and select subsamples where the subsample size is relatively small, we will have a set of observations that are close to be mutually independent.
-This paper calls this approach of combining random permutations with subsampling to construct a test statistic \textit{the randomized subsampling approach}.